January 31st

 Commentary:

 Amṛta (divine nectar) is considered the sweetest thing possible.
-But here, the claim is being questioned.
-Questioned with the fact that, the essence of poetry is very sweet and at the same time, very valuable.
+But here, the claim itself is being questioned.
+It is questioned based on the fact that the essence of poetry is not only delectable but, at the same time, it is very valuable too.
 The flavors of poetry have a wide range.
-They can be emotional, or romantic, depict kindness, happiness, anxiety, pity or teach morals and values too.
-They not only entice the reader with their essences, they also contribute to the growth of the reader.
+They can depict kindness, be emotional, romantic, happiness, anxiety, pity, or teach morals and values.
+They not only entice the reader with their essences but also contribute to the intellectual, emotional, and spiritual growth of their readers.

-So, how can we decide which is better - the divine nectar or the poetry?!
-Guess it's a tough call.
+So, how can we decide which is better—the divine nectar or the poetry?!
+Guess it is a tough call.
 We have no one to justify either claim.
 The Gods, who have tasted nectar, live in heaven.
 We, who have enjoyed the flavors and feelings portrayed in poetry, live on earth.
-We haven't seen the taste of each other's possessions.
+Neither have experienced the taste of each other's possessions.
+So who has the authority to give the verdict?!

 pada vigrahaH: